Solva Lifeboat Station

-Solva Lifeboat Station was located at Trinity Quay in Upper Solva, a village on the north shore of the River Solva estuary, on the northern side of St Brides Bay, approximately 3 mi east of St David's, in Pembrokeshire, South Wales.
+Solva Lifeboat Station was located at Trinity Quay in Solva, a village on the north shore of the River Solva estuary, on the northern side of St Brides Bay, approximately 3 mi east of St David's, in Pembrokeshire, South Wales.

 A lifeboat was first stationed at Solva by the Royal National Lifeboat Institution (RNLI) in 1869.

 After operating for just 18 years, Solva Lifeboat Station was closed in 1887.

 History

 When the schooner Two Brothers of Holyhead, on passage from Bangor, Caernarfonshire to Bristol, was wrecked near Pointz Castle on 5 January 1867, local man Thomas Rees was lowered down a cliff, and was able to save the crew of four, who had put off in a small boat, but which had been smashed to pieces on the rocks.
 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 Thomas Mortimer Rees was awarded the RNLI Silver Medal.

 Following representation to the Institution by local residents, for the provision of a lifeboat at in Pembrokeshire, both St Davids and Solva were visited by the Inspector of Lifeboats, and his report was presented to the meeting of the RNLI committee of management on Thursday 3 December 1868.
 It was resolved to establish a lifeboat station at both locations, and both to be managed by the St David's lifeboat committee.
 Each were to use the same crew, to be exercised in alternate quarters.

 At a later meeting, it was reported that a gift of £700 for the establishment of a lifeboat station, had been received from Mrs Margaret Egerton, in memory of her late husband, Capt.
 Charles Randle Egerton, RN, a long time member of the RNLI committee of management.
 It was resolved that the gift be appropriated to the station at Solva.